 - Open to all investors

-- Reasonable selection of available investments (7 as of this writing), all open to non-accredited investors
+- Strong selection of available investments (61 as of this writing), all open to non-accredited investors -A strategic partnership with Techstars allows anyone to invest alongside Techstars, starting with select companies and accelerator programs

 - Low investment minimums

-- Very detailed investor presentations, with easy to find Q&A history
+- Very detailed investor presentations, with easy to find Q&A forum and history

 - Startup investments are inherently risky and illiquid